wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 # Wavefront Dropwizard Metrics Reporter [![build status][ci-img]][ci] [![Released Version][maven-img]][maven]

-This library supports reporting [Dropwizard metrics and histograms](https://metrics.dropwizard.io) to Wavefront.
+The Wavefront by VMware Dropwizard Metrics SDK for Java is a library that supports reporting [Dropwizard metrics and histograms](https://metrics.dropwizard.io) to Wavefront.

 ## Maven
 If you are using Maven, add the following maven dependency to your pom.xml: